 The good news is that there’s nothing dull about the menu at Three Bridges Bar & Grill, and the restaurant itself offers an interesting and inviting setting.

 Granted, it’s mostly the open air views outside that are the highlight, but little touches like the light fixtures and variety of seating help elevate the interior.
 It’s also chic without being obnoxious (save perhaps for the frames over the faux fireplace).

 Being drawn to ‘shiny objects’, I was enamored with this (also faux) fire table.

 It’s essentially illuminated mist, but it has that same entrancing quality as fire.
-I wonder if this is also a heater; given that it’s summer in Florida, that functionality (if it exists) is presently turned off.

 Here’s a look at the menu.
 Prices are surprisingly fair for Walt Disney World.

 Note that it’s likely the menu will be scaled back when Three Bridges reopens.
 If the current menu is accurate (and it looks like it probably is), a few of the items we review below have been temporarily removed…